 Grind your weighed dose.
 Spread a pinch on a white piece of paper.
 Does it look uniform?
 Does it match the texture in the chart above?

-Troubleshooting: Dialing In Your Grind
+Troubleshooting: Dialling In Your Grind

 Even with the best equipment, you may need to adjust.
 Your taste buds are the final judge.